4 books you can read by the end of summer

 W. W. Norton and Co.
 (2018)

 "There's always as much belowground as above," Richard Powers writes in the prologue to his novel The Overstory.
-And in his National Book Award-winning novel, Powers makes sure we don't forget it.
+And Powers makes sure we don't forget it.
 Humans are not the only living things on this earth.
 The book is an interlocking set of stories about nine different characters and the trees that influence their lives.
 There's the Brooklyn immigrant who moves out west with a chestnut in his pocket, the Vietnam vet who falls out of a burning plane and is saved by a banyan tree, the couple who marks their anniversary every year by planting another tree in their backyard.
 This book is not something to rush through, but something to read slowly and savor.
 Each standalone chapter is a reminder that we do not move through the world by ourselves.

 THIS IS HOW IT ALWAYS IS